March 12, 2026 (1mo ago)

 This guide breaks down the full pipeline: capturing BuildKit output, pushing it through a WebSocket, rendering ANSI colors in the browser, and persisting logs for later.
 You can build each piece yourself, or skip the plumbing entirely.

 TL;DR: Streaming Docker build logs to a browser requires a three-layer pipeline: capture BuildKit output via the Docker Engine API, broadcast lines through a WebSocket server with buffering for late joiners, and render ANSI colors on the frontend.
-Docker is used by 59% of professional developers (Stack Overflow Survey, 2024), yet most self-hosted tools skip real-time log streaming entirely.
+Docker is used by 59% of professional developers, yet most self-hosted tools skip real-time log streaming entirely.

 Docker build logs aren't just stdout.
-BuildKit, the default builder since Docker 23.0, uses gRPC internally and multiplexes output from parallel build stages into a single stream (Docker Documentation, 2025).
+BuildKit, the default builder since Docker 23.0, uses gRPC internally and multiplexes output from parallel build stages into a single stream.
 That multiplexing creates at least five distinct problems you'll hit before a single log line reaches a browser.

 Before BuildKit, docker build wrote plain text to stdout.
 You could pipe it anywhere.
 BuildKit changed that.
 It streams structured progress updates through gRPC, which is why you see that fancy progress display with parallel steps in your terminal.